dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Pointers.md

 Essentially, a pointer is an *address* to memory on your machine.

+The space taken up by a pointer is determined by your machine's [[Operations on Representations#Word Size|word size]].

 Think of your memory as an array:

 Lets say we have